Ambeco/async/README.md

 - **SerializedDirectExecutor** implements Executor
   - Executes all work, in the calling thread, but one at a time.
 This prevents recursion in methods assumed to be serialized.
   - Executor cannot be shut down, because that created lunacy.

+## NOTES
+- I try to be super careful to minimize the number of methods called in synchronized block.
+I think there's only one non-java.lang method call in a block right now, and it's a getter that is 'final'.
+- Trying to make sure classes are designed to be inherited from, and generic.
+That's why ANY_PREREQS_SUCCEED exists, but is unused.
+- Trying to keep BiValueFuture as a second-class citizen, as evidence the API is generic enough to handle custom future types.

 ## TODO
 - LeafVoidFuture as member to assure that all exceptions handled rather than waiting for listener to attach.